 Bodie State Historic Park – Bridgeport, California

 By the time Bodie was established as an important mining town, it had grown from a quiet community of 500 people to over 10 thousand inhabitants and 65 saloons.
-The city’s north end housed many brothels that catered mainly to miners looking not just for gold or silver but also for a good time and companionship.
+The city’s north end housed many brothels that catered mainly to miners looking for gold or silver and a good time and companionship.

 Calico Ghost Town – Yermo, California